Once the sun has gone down, the chiminea can keep your home warm and cozy.

 By sanding all the areas that you are going to paint, it helps the paint to stick to the surface.

-Plus, it gets rid of any debris that has bonded with the metal surface.
+Plus, it gets rid of any debris that has bonded with the clay or the metal surface.
 The goal is to smooth out the surface completely.

-Make sure the primer covers the entire area that is to be painted.
+When spraying, make sure the primer covers the entire clay/pottery area that is to be painted.

 A primer will seal the surface which not only allows the paint to stick better but also prevents moisture from coming up from the surface to peel away the paint.